Loving Living Literature

 Welcome to my Loving Living Literature Series of posts!
 As a Charlotte Mason homeschooler, of course I love living literature.
 But, you don’t have to follow Charlotte Mason’s principles to appreciate really good books in your homeschool!

-In this post, I’m sharing with you our Top 10 all-time favorite, family read-alouds.
+In this post, I’m sharing with you our Top 10 all-time favorite living books that we have often used as family read-alouds.
 Everyone in the family got a vote – and, boy, are these goodies!

 Our All-Time Favorite Living Books

 The Railway Children by E. Nesbit, one of our favorite authors as you will see, had us hooked from the very beginning.
 A family must move to a home near a railroad after the father is falsely imprisoned.
 The children visit the railway frequently and make friends with a man who eventually helps free their father.
 As in all E. Nesbit books, there are many twists and turns that kept us on our toes and enthralled.